-The programme will be regularly evaluated by the PCS Coordinator and the Senior Leadership Team lead for personal development.
-Views of students, parents and the teachers who deliver the programme, will be used to make changes and improvements to the programme on an on-going basis.
+The programme will be regularly evaluated by the Subject Leader in charge of PCS.
+Feedback from parents, students and teachers who deliver the programme will be used to make changes and improvements to the programme on an on-going basis.